M-ARC Additional Endorsement

 Take the MTTC test that corresponds to the endorsement area you wish to add to your certificate and is supported by the M-ARC program.
 CLICK HERE for a complete list of the certificate/endorsement areas supported by M-ARC.

-Take MTTC tests no later than the July test dates prior to your anticipated enrollment, to ensure that official results are received by the University of Michigan in time to recommend you to the State of Michigan for your interim certificate before your first day of teaching.
+Take MTTC tests by the first week of August prior to your anticipated enrollment, to ensure that official results are received by the University of Michigan-M-ARC (Institution Code: 55) in time to recommend you to the State of Michigan for your interim certificate before your first day of teaching.
 Most subject area tests are offered frequently year-round, but others are offered only periodically.
 Plan accordingly and register early.
-Typically, you cannot be recommended for an interim certificate in your new endorsement area until your official MTTC scores are received by the University of Michigan.
+You cannot be recommended for an interim certificate in your new endorsement area until your official MTTC scores are received by the University of Michigan.

 - How will the University of Michigan receive my scores?

 We can only accept test results sent to us directly from the testing center.
-When you take your tests, it is imperative that you indicate that you want test results sent to University of Michigan-M-ARC (Institution Code: 55).
-It can take eight weeks for us to receive individual score reports requested at a later date.
-If your test results are not received on time, it might prevent you from beginning the program with your cohort.
+When you take your tests, please indicate that you want test results sent to the University of Michigan-M-ARC (Institution Code: 55).
+You may request additional copies of your test results using the instructions on the MTTC website and have the option to request that test results be sent to M-ARC (Institution Code: 55).
+Allow two to four weeks from the receipt of your request for processing.

 Email a scanned copy of your proof of certification to email@example.com.